2024-11-09

 static uint8_t buttonPin = 9; // Boot button uint8_t buttonState = 0; // It should be high when read by setup() uint8_t buttonActive = 0; // void setup() { ...
 Serial.println("Setting up Boot button input I/O pin"); // declaring boot button pin as input pinMode(buttonPin, INPUT); // externally pulled high with 10K resistor buttonState = digitalRead(buttonPin); Serial.printf("Boot button default value: %d\n", buttonState); buttonActive = !buttonState;

 In the setup() function the I/O pin is set in INPUT mode.
-I checked the schematic and verified that the pinned is pulled high by a 10K ohms resistor so that there was no need to enable an internal pull up resistor.
+I checked the schematic and verified that the pin is pulled high by a 10K ohms resistor so that there was no need to enable an internal pull up resistor.
 It was not really necessary to check the schematic, I/O pin 9 is part of the so-called strapping pins and it must be high when the microcontroller is booted to enable normal operation.
 Again, just in case another I/O pin was to be used with a switch, the variable buttonState will be used to hold the current binary (HIGH or LOW) value read on the I/O pin and buttonActive will be set to the opposite of the initial value of the pin on the assumption that it is in its off (unpressed) position when the microcontroller boots.
 So in our case, the button will be deemed pressed when its value is equal to buttonActive , in other words, when digitalRead(buttonPin) return LOW

 Finally, some necessary but not necessarily elegant switch debouncing is done within the loop() function itself (thank you Mackenzie King for that idiom).
 That avoids bringing in my button library.